stefanholek/rl/README.rst

     Interface to the active readline completion.
 Used to interact with readline when a completion is in progress.

-generator
-    A factory turning any callable into a *completion entry function* that can be handed to readline.

-print_exc
-    A decorator printing exceptions to stderr.
-Useful when writing Python completions and hooks, as exceptions occurring there are usually swallowed by the in-between C code.

 history
     Interface to the readline history.
 Used to read and write history files and to manipulate history entries.